-7.1.3 Keypad display sleep-mode
+Keypad display sleep-mode

 In operating mode, the wireless keypad unit displays the system status for 20 seconds (if battery-powered) after the last interaction with a user, and then goes into sleep mode.
-Pressing any key, triggering the keypad input, pressing or opening the keypad's flip cover re-activates the display.
+Pressing any key, triggering the keypad input or opening the keypad's flip cover re-activates the display.

-7.1.4 Keys
+7.1.4 Kevs

-0-9 digital code entry
+0-9 digital code entry function sequences

-function sequences

-escape

-ABC hot key for setting the entire system (all sections A, B & C)

-Α hot key for setting section A (e.g. partial setting of the garage)
+ABC hot key for setting the entire system (all sections A, B & C) hot key for setting section A (e.g. partial setting of the garage)

-В in an unsplit system: hot key for setting sections A and B (e.g. partial night-setting of the garage and the ground floor). in a split system: hot key for setting section B (C is only set if both sections A and B are set)

-?
-Display of triggered detectors (e.g. open windows), fault details and PGX / PGY status.
+- B in an unsplit system: hot key for setting sections A and B (e.g. partial night-setting of the garage and the ground floor). - in a split system: hot key for setting section B (C is only set if both sections A and B are set) - Pisplay of triggered detectors (e.g. open windows), fault details and PGX / PGY status. - turning on the PGX output from the keypad (the same effect as 81) - turning off the PGX output from the keypad (the same effect as 80)

-Notes:

-The A and B keys only have a function if partial setting or splitting are enabled.
+- The A and B keys only have a function if partial setting or splitting are enabled. - The keys ▲ and ▼ only control the PGX output if they have been programmed for it, see 6.4. and 6.26.

-7.1.5 Functions beginning with the key
+7.1.5 Functions beginning with the □□key